open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 The players don't directly know the answers to these questions, but there is a clue to help them figure it out.

-Throughout the game the players have been collecting styrofoam cups with letters written around the rims.
+Throughout the game the players have been collecting Styrofoam cups with letters written around the rims.
 At this point in the game, the players have collected 5 such cups.
 When stacked together, the cups form a [cryptex].